redis/redis-rcp/RCP11.md

 on what it is receiving, to ignore the next N messages, and block for an offset of `old_offset + N`.

+    GROUP <groupname>

 The `GROUP` option implements consumer groups, in a similar fashion as Kafka.
-When a group is specified, which is actually just a Redis key name, the specified offset is disregarded.
-Instead in order to provide messages to the client the offset to use is read from the group key name.
-The group key is updated to the new offset at the same time, so that the next client asking for messages with the same group will receive new messages and so forth.
+When a group is specified, the specified offset is disregarded.
+Instead in order to provide messages to the client the offset to use is read from the group meta data stored inside the stream structure.
+The group is updated to the new offset at the same time, so that the next client asking for messages with the same group will receive new messages and so forth.

+The basic idea of groups is to return a different subset of a stream of messages to different clients participating to the same group.

 Note that `GROUP` option must play well with `BLOCK`: when multiple clients are blocked with the same group we must guarantee that the one that we serve first will return as the last one in the queue of clients blocked, so that we can efficiently route the messages evenly to all the clients that are participating to the group.

+    RETRY <retry-ms> <expire-ms>

+If a retry time is specified, and only if also a group name is specified, the returned messages need to be acknowledged, otherwise they'll be provided to clients of the specified group after the amounts of milliseconds specified (or more).
+Clients must acknowledge messages using the `TACK` command documented later.

+The expire time provided gives a time to live for messages that are not acknowledged in time.
+After the expire time elapses, the message is no longer retained in the list of pending messages and gets destroyed instead.

+**TEVICT command**

     TEVICT key <offset>